Get customized results?

 All rates are shown in dollars per thousand cubic feet.

 Texas generates the most natural gas out of all the states.
-Following are the top 10 states that produce the most natural gas in the U.S., their July production (in million cubic feet), and the amount production changed from June to July.
+Following are the top 10 states that produce the most natural gas nationally, their November production (in million cubic feet), and how production changed from the previous month.

 Need more information?